A History of the Azores

 cadaver dogs and ninth-hour midnight sweats

-my love and I spent years, wading in Cranach’s
+love and I spent centuries wading in Cranach’s

-pool, supple naked flesh afire, seeking the youth
+pool, supple naked flesh afire, seeking a youth

 we couldn’t find in the waters of St. Augustine,